LokeshTaduri1/ETL_Project_AWS_Adzuna/README.md

 # From API to Dashboard: Building a Complete ETL Pipeline on AWS

 This project shows how to build a full end-to-end data pipeline using **AWS services** — from collecting raw job data to displaying it in a dashboard.
-We are using live job listings from the **Adzuna API**, transforming and loading the data into **Amazon Redshift Serverless**, and creating interactive dashboards with **Looker Studio**.
+I'have used live job listings from the **Adzuna API**, transforming and loading the data into **Amazon Redshift Serverless**, and creating interactive dashboards with **Looker Studio**.

 ![Project Workflow](workflows/project_workflow.png)